RobSpectre/Twilio-Queue-Example/README.md

 # Twilio Queue Example

-A hackpack example of using Twilio's new [Queue](http://www.twilio.com/docs/api/twiml/queue) verb to create a call-in queue.
+A hackpack example using Twilio's new [Queue](http://www.twilio.com/docs/api/twiml/queue) verb to create a call-in queue.
 Not into Python?
 Check out examples in other languages in the [Twilio Howto](http://www.twilio.com/docs/howto/callqueue).